-- Have an intellectual disability, psychiatric disability, or severe physical disability which makes you eligible to obtain a Schedule A letter from a licensed medical professional, a licensed rehab professional, or any federal/state agency or entity that issues or provides disability benefits.
+3. Have an intellectual disability, psychiatric disability, or severe physical disability which makes you eligible to obtain a Schedule A letter from a licensed medial professional, a licensed rehab professional, or any federal/state agency or entity that issues or provides disability benefits.

-If you meet the above qualifications and are interested in interviewing for employment through WRP, please register at https://wrp.gov/registerstudent.
+If you meet all three of the above qualifications and are interested in interviewing for inclusion in the 2017 WRP database, please register at https://wrp.gov/registerstudent.
 Registration opens on August 29, 2016.

 The items that need to be obtained and/or completed by you and submitted prior to the interview are: